-Refractive surgery-induced corneal ectasia occurs when too much tissue has been removed from the bed, causing loss of corneal structural integrity.
-In all these forms, the cornea bows outwards as positive pressure from fluid in the eye pushes the weakened cornea outwards, creating the cone shape.
+Keratoconus and other forms of corneal ectasia have been difficult diseases to treat.
+The disease can be progressive with complete distortion and failure of the cornea, or can cease progression at some point.
+There is no way to know when progression will stop, but keratoconus usually begins in the teenage years or twenties, and rates of progression vary.
+Pellucid marginal degeneration is a variant that begins later in life usually in the fifties to seventies.
+Refractive surgery induced corneal ectasia occurs when too much tissue has been removed from the bed causing loss of corneal structural integrity.
+In all of these forms the cornea bows outwards as positive pressure from fluid in the eye pushes the weakened cornea outwards creating the cone shape.
 The more the progression, the thinner the cornea becomes as it stretches.
 The unfortunate part of treating this problem is that the further the progression, the more tissue is required for reconstructive laser treatment, yet less is available.
-Therefore, the earlier patients are treated, the better the visual outcome.
+Therefore, the earlier treatment can be performed the easier the procedure and the better the visual outcome.

-Cataract Surgery is the most performed surgical procedure in the United States and has a phenomenal track record for improving…Read More
+Cataract Surgery is the most performed surgical procedure in the United States, and has a phenomenal track record for improving…Read More

 The treatment of trauma with topographic-guided ablation depends on the level of scarring caused by the trauma, the position of…Read More

 Radial Keratotomy was a procedure performed prior to laser vision correction, achieving the correction of myopia by diamond knife cut radial…Read More